 * If a DU Partner Program does not include meals, you will not be charged for DU meals.
 In the case a program does not include housing, you will not be charged for DU housing.

-** If a student qualifies to be a Cherrington Global Scholar, the application and supplement for cost differential are covered as part of the student's CGS benefits.
+** If a student qualifies to be a Cherrington Global Scholar, the supplement for cost differential are covered as part of the student's CGS benefits.

 Generally, all DU institutional aid, along with federal or state financial aid other than work-study, will apply to the cost of a DU Partner Program.